Click on the station name for more details

 Overton Station is the gateway to Ferry Meadows Country Park, run by Nene Park Trust.
 Only a few minutes from the entrance of the Country Park, visitors can enjoy our visitor centre, children's activity areas and a miniature railway, as well as walks in our meadows, lakes and woods.
 Light refreshments are available at the station

 Orton Mere Station is an ideal point to either join the train or stop off at whilst travelling.
-Stop off here for Riverside walks our station provides light refreshments, Free car parking can be found here
+Stop off here for Riverside walks our station provides light refreshments, Extensive free car parking is available here.

 Peterborough Nene Valley Station is the eastern terminus of the Nene Valley Railway, and our gateway to the city centre.
 The area surrounding the station was once the site of the London and North Western Railway's Woodston Locomotive Works.
 Today it is the gateway to the historic city with its large 12th century Norman Cathedral, old-fashioned arcades, bustling streets and modern malls.
 Behind the station, Railworld offers old and new exhibits as well as information about railways all over the world.
 Its theme of sustainable transport spells out the need to cut global emissions of CO2 and explains how this is being achieved today.
 A separate admission charge is payable on entering.